matomo-org/plugin-QueuedTracking/docs/faq.md

 You should actually never have to do this as a lock automatically expires after a while.
 It just may take a while depending on the amount of requests you are importing.

-__How can I test my Redis / QueuedTracking setup in case I'm getting errors?__
+__How can I test my Redis / MySQL / QueuedTracking setup in case I'm getting errors?__

 There is a command to test some the connection to Redis as well as some needed features: `./console queuedtracking:test`.